coelhotv/ai-agent-squad/DOCS/project.md

 2. Created the FastAPI backend with `/start_task`, `/get_pending_approval`, and `/respond_to_approval` endpoints.
 3. Created a basic `index.html` UI for task intake and HITL approval.
 4.  **Architectural Refactor:** Replaced the fragile, manual state management with LangGraph's built-in **`AsyncSqliteSaver` checkpointer** to match the FastAPI async runtime.
-7. Added a dedicated `/tasks_dashboard` that renders a live view of `tasks.db`, removing the need to inspect the DB via CLI.
+7. Added a dedicated `/tasks_dashboard` that renders a live view of `tasks.db`, removing the need to inspect the DB via CLI, and refreshed the intake UI with a card layout, workflow status row, and artifact previews so operators can work from a single screen.
 5.  **Separation of Concerns:** The system now uses two databases:
     *   `tasks.db`: For the web application's high-level task status.
     *   `checkpoints.sqlite`: For the LangGraph agent's detailed execution state.